He slept on night buses and in a storage locker to avoid homeless shelters | CBC News

 "We often see couples who will make the decision to sleep in these more hidden homeless locations, just because there's no shelter that can take couples," she added.

-Burkholder Harris of the Alliance to End Homlessness added that emergency shelters are full beyond capacity.
-While the city has a policy of ensuring no one has to sleep outside — and runs its own makeshift shelters in recreation centres — the system doesn't catch everyone who needs it.
+Burkholder Harris of the homelessness alliance added that emergency shelters are overcapacity.
+While the city has a policy of ensuring no one has to sleep outside and runs its own makeshift shelters in recreation centres, the system doesn't catch everyone who needs it.

 "There are still cases of people falling through the cracks," she said.